Dawson College shooting: Perpetrator

 Kimveer Gill was a 25-year-old Canadian born on 9 July 1981 in Lachine, Quebec, Canada.
 His parents were of Punjabi descent, and moved to Saint-Laurent, Quebec from India in early 1981.
 The family later settled in the Fabreville area of Laval, Quebec in 1987.
 Kimveer attended Twin Oaks Elementary School in Laval from 1988 to 1993.

 Gill later attended Rosemere High School, where he was remembered by teachers as quiet and unassuming.
 Despite early media reports, he performed well academically, and most students remember him as having friends and certainly never being bullied.
 Kimveer graduated from Rosemere High School in June 1998.
 He enrolled in Vanier College with his friends Steven Kulczycki, Andrew Page, and Jason Rust.
 However, he dropped out in January 1999.

 Gill briefly received military training from the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec, from January 17 to February 16, 1999.
 He had told his friends he wished to eventually become a mercenary.
 He did not complete his basic training for unknown reasons.
 He was deemed unsuitable for military service and was voluntarily discharged before receiving extensive weapons training.
 Gill was a member of a rifle club and visited the Ville Saint-Pierre facility the day prior to the shooting.

-The killer's profile was discovered on a website called VampireFreaks under the screen name "fatality666."
+Gill's profile was discovered on a website called VampireFreaks under the screen name "fatality666."
 The last login was at 10:35 a.m. on the day of the shooting.
 The profile was subsequently restricted to registered users, and then removed entirely.